-Kid Friendly Camping in Wisconsin
+Kid-Friendly Camping in Wisconsin

 How does ice skating on shaving cream sound?
 Or Christmas in July with Santa Clause and presents for all the kids?
-During Olympics week, real and fake events are mixed in a wonderful medley of pure childhood fun and children are awarded heavy medals on real podiums.
-As if all these activities are not enough, Plymouth Rock Camping also offers all the amenities and then some, for example: volleyball, basketball, a glass blowing hut (yes, really!), mini golf, paddle boats, arcades, stores, restaurants, very clean bathrooms, in addition to all the regular things that come with a great camping experience such as boating, fishing, biking and hiking.
+During Olympics week, real and fake events are mixed in a wonderful medley of pure childhood fun and children are awarded medals on real podiums.
+As if all these activities aren't enough, Plymouth Rock Camping also offers volleyball, basketball, mini golf, paddle boats, arcades, shopping and restaurants in addition to all the regular things that come with a great camping experience such as boating, fishing, biking and hiking.

-The lush greenery that this area is known for, the joyful presence of the Wisconsin River, and the white bluffs framing the river make Wisconsin Riverside Resort especially attractive for families set on a genuine nature experience.
-Special kid friendly camp sites for quiet safe camping have been set aside away from other camping areas.
+The lush greenery this area is known for, the joyful presence of the Wisconsin River and the white bluffs framing the river, make Wisconsin Riverside Resort especially attractive for families set on a genuine nature experience.
+Special kid-friendly campsites for quiet safe camping have been set away from other camping areas.

-Have you ever discovered a place so special that you want to keep it to yourself?
-This is it!
-Those are the words of many returning visitors to Hickory Hills Campground.
-While Hickory Hills is situated on quiet spring fed Rice Lake, it has all the amenities needed for a relaxing vacation, such as: pool, mini golf, play ground, game room and more.
-Themed weekends like Death by Chocolate, Hawaiian Aloha, and Easter in the middle of the summer, make for an unforgettable experience.
+Themed weekends like Death by Chocolate, Hawaiian Aloha and Easter in the middle of the summer, make for an unforgettable experience.
 Their nature programming might be what sets them apart.
-Hickory Hills offers weekend camping programs like Birds of Prey and Snakes Alive, teaching children about, for example, the life styles and habitats of birds and reptiles, and Back to Nature, which includes a scavenger hunt and other nature education opportunities.
+Hickory Hills offers weekend camping programs like Birds of Prey and Snakes Alive, teaching children about the lifestyles and habitats of birds and reptiles, and Back to Nature, which includes a scavenger hunt and other nature education opportunities.

-With its friendly gargantuan Yogi Bear that can be seen from Highway 94, Jellystone Campground might be one of the better known high amenity family campgrounds in Wisconsin.
-Being kid friendly is indeed the signature of this visually appealing 200-acre nature spot with rolling hills, sandstone cliffs, and fishing ponds stocked with pan fish for eager young fishermen.
+With its friendly gargantuan Yogi Bear statue that can be seen from Highway 94, Jellystone Campground might be one of the better-known, high-amenity family campgrounds in Wisconsin.
+Being kid-friendly is indeed the signature of this visually appealing, 200-acre nature spot with rolling hills, sandstone cliffs and fishing ponds stocked with pan fish for eager young fishermen.

-Hayward KOA campground sees many third generation visitors.
-Many who stayed at the campground as kids are now bringing their own children or grandchildren back.
-As if staying in one of Wisconsin’s most beautiful nature areas is not enough, or inner tubing or canoeing down beautiful protected Namekagon River, or fishing in one of the many Hayward lakes, Hayward KOA offers many fun opportunities for young families, for example, ice cream socials every night (featuring famous West Dairy Ice Cream), mini golf, an enormous jumping pillow, wagon rides, a water slide and award winning pancakes for breakfast.
-Or how about participating in a themed Pirate weekend, a flashlight treasure hunt or a chocolate pudding eating contest?This entry was posted in Things to Do
+Hayward KOA campground sees many third generation visitors who stayed at the campground as kids and are now returning with their own children and grandchildren back.
+As if staying in one of Wisconsin’s most beautiful nature areas is not enough, try tubing or canoeing down scenic Namekagon River, or fishing in one of the many Hayward lakes.
+Hayward KOA offers many fun opportunities for young families like ice cream socials every night (featuring famous West Dairy Ice Cream), mini golf, an enormous jumping pillow, wagon rides, a water slide and award winning pancakes for breakfast.
+Still looking for more?
+How about participating in a pirate-themed pirate, a flashlight treasure hunt or a chocolate pudding eating contest?
+There is never a dull moment!